Frijol/climate-change/GLOSSARY.md

 ## MGO
 marine gas oil: fuel oil made from distillate only- wiki: https://en.wikipedia.org/wiki/Fuel_oil#Maritime

+## MPC
+model predictive control, a grid power scheduling system whereby a model of the system's demands is used to schedule the running of generators so that the power is present in the system before it is required

 ## MSW
 Municipal solid waste: turning regular garbage into energy through various technologies such as landfill gas capture, combustion, pyrolysis, gasification [Wikipedia][https://en.wikipedia.org/wiki/Municipal_solid_waste#Energy_generation]